vrozenbaum/Bokeh-Exploration/README.md

 # Bokeh-Exploration
-A short guide visualizing data with Bokeh
+A short guide to visualizing data with Bokeh